csxiera/PGx-Imputation-Analysis/README.md

 Both `PGx-Data` and `PGx-Imputation-Analysis` directories must be in the same main/home folder

 Ensure a conda environment named `pgx` has been create and `bcftools`, `plink2`, `python`, and `java` are installed.
-To use a different conda environment, the conda activation line in all executable batch scripts (those located in `exec` folders) must be changed:<br>
+To use a different conda environment, the conda activation line in all executable batch scripts must be changed:<br>

 &emsp;&ensp;&nbsp;`source ~/software/init-conda`<br>
 --> `conda activate <env-name>`

+**Note:** All user-executed batch scripts are located in the `exec` subfolders.
+These are the primary scripts you will need to run manually.
+Other supporting programs and scripts are executed by these main scripts.

 ## VCF-to-VCF mapping (current method)